sumanai04/WebAgenticStarterKit/README.md

 ```
 Open the newly created `.env` file and add your `DEEPSEEK_API_KEY` and your preferred database password.

-you could actually skip everything from this point straight to the Claude Setup
+**you could actually skip everything from this point straight to STEP 5 if you dont mind about the environment details.**

 ### 3. Spin Up the Database